 Members form parliamentary groups according to political party, and these play a key role in parliamentary work on a practical level.
 Each parliamentary group elects its own chairpersons and possibly other organs.

-There is no legal obligation to join a parliamentary group, but Members usually belong to their own party's group, of which there are currently nine.Seats in the Parliament (updated 3 May 2018):
+There is no legal obligation to join a parliamentary group, but Members usually belong to their own party's group.Seats in the Parliament at the end of the election term 2015-2018

-Centre Party Parliamentary Group 49National Coalition Party Parliamentary Group 38Social Democratic Parliamentary Group 35Blue Reform Parliamentary Group 18Finns Party Parliamentary Group 17Green Parliamentary Group 15Left Alliance Parliamentary Group 12Swedish Parliamentary Group 10Christian Democratic Parliamentary Group 5Liike Nyt-Movement's Parliamentary Group 1
+Centre Party Parliamentary Group 48National Coalition Party Parliamentary Group 38Social Democratic Parliamentary Group 35Blue Reform Parliamentary Group 17Finns Party Parliamentary Group 17Green Parliamentary Group 15Left Alliance Parliamentary Group 12Swedish Parliamentary Group 10Christian Democratic Parliamentary Group 5Liike Nyt Movement's Parliamentary Group 2Citizens' Party Parliamentary Group 1

 Members discuss timely political issues at parliamentary group meetings and decide what stance to take on matters being considered by Parliament.
 Group meetings are prepared by a working committee or the chairpersons.